Turn Your House into Your Dream Home: A Guide to Home Remodeling

 Step 5: Install the Fixtures

 At this point, your home is halfway through the project.
-This is the stage where you’ll put things together based on your interior designer’s plan.
+At this point, you’ll put things together based on your interior designer’s plan.

 Nonetheless, hold off on bringing in the new furniture pieces until the next step is done.